kelvah/uhc-portal/docs/code-guide.md

 * Synchronizing with external systems (APIs, DOM, third-party libraries)
 * Cleanup that must happen when component unmounts

 Avoid putting dependent logic inside `useEffect`, it causes misdirection of what the logic is doing.
 Choose to explicitly define logic rather than depend on implicit reactive behavior.
-Chose state machine over multiple `useEffect`/`useState`.
+Choose state machines over multiple `useEffect`/`useState`.

 ## Avoid Custom Styling

 It is tempting to “just add a bit of CSS” for minor tweaks, but this usually indicates we are drifting away from native PatternFly behaviour and should reconsider the approach.
 If you feel the need to do CSS or applying "styles" or "className" properties to "nudge" or minorly manipulate your UI rendering, you're likely going in the wrong direction.

 Using PF utility classes to enforce spacing or to fix layout issues is also considered problematic.
 Spacing and responsiveness should be handled using layout components (`Stack`, `Flex`, `Grid`, etc.) with a proper configuration.
-Exceptions can be made but they have to be justified.
+Exceptions can be made, but they have to be justified.

 Sometimes we find scenarios where PF doesn't quite manage something as we wanted.
 This is usually related to complex components structures or to components that do not support yet the feature we are trying to implement.
 This should be a rare exception, and we should resort to it sparingly.
 The more we add customizations, the more we have to deal with PF upgrades breaking them.

-## Data loading and error states
+## Data Loading and Error States

 When displaying data retrieved with asynchronous operations, always take care of the loading and error state of those operations.